Links

 RASAG IT Club

-Sheffield Refugee Asylum Seeker Action Group IT Club offers a friendly welcome, with internet access, literacy and computer support.
-They also welcome help with computer skills and paired reading, and donations of money or food.
-Their lively blog shows some of the good work they are doing.
+Sheffield Refugee Asylum Seeker Action Group IT Club.
+A friendly welcome, with internet access, literacy and help with computer skills, paired reading, and blog showing some of the work.
+At the moment (early 2013) this project is dormant, but see the various other Asylum Seeker organisations listed here.

 Re-Open the Woodhead Line